Nwora helps Louisville blast Georgia Tech, 79-51

-ATLANTA — Jordan Nwora scored 25 points and continued his hot streak to lead Louisville to a 79-51 runaway win over short-handed Georgia Tech on Saturday.
+ATLANTA — It’s hardly a surprise any more when Jordan Nwora heats up, like he did Saturday in scoring 25 points to lead Louisville to a 79-51 runaway win over short-handed Georgia Tech, but it was a treat for him and the Cardinals to feel so at home on the road while winning their third straight game.

-The sophomore forward entered the game as the Atlantic Coast Conference’s most improved scorer, bumping his average from 5.7 points per game last season to 18.1.
-He surpassed that with 21 points in the first half as the Cardinals raced to a 43-16 lead.
+The sophomore forward entered the game as the Atlantic Coast Conference’s most improved scorer, bumping his average from 5.7 points per game as a freshman to 18.1 this season, and he surpassed that with 21 points in the first half Louisville raced to a 43-16 lead.

+One week earlier, the Cardinals started their winning streak with a 21-point win at No. 12 North Carolina, and they were more dominant against the Yellow Jackets while building leads of 31 points in the first half and 38 in the second.

-Steven Enoch scored 15 points off the bench for Louisville (13-5, 4-1 ACC).
-Malik Williams added 13 for the Cardinals, whose fans were loud in McCamish Pavilion.
+Steven Enoch scored 15 points off the bench for the Cardinals and Malik Williams added 13 for Louisville (13-5, 4-1 ACC), whose fans were so loud in McCamish Pavilion that it seemed like the game was being played in Louisville’s KFC Yum!
+Center.

+“It was definitely special seeing our fans travel like this,” Nwora said after making 10 of 16 shots and adding eight rebounds.
+“We treat every team the same.
+We just wanted to play the way we’ve been playing the last few games . . .
+I think we have the chance to do something special.”

 James Banks III paced Tech (10-8, 2-3) with a career-high 24 points and 11 rebounds for his fifth double-double of the season, but he had little help.

-The Cardinals beat the Jackets in a variety of ways, and Nwora was in the middle of most of it in the first half.
+Nwora was in the middle of most everything in the first half.
 He made three 3-point shots, threw down a dunk and had an old-fashioned 3-point play to give Louisville its biggest lead, 39-8, with 4:38 remaining.

-Tech had fits offensively, turning the ball over on seven of its first 16 possessions and scoring just twice while struggling when Louisville double-teamed ballhandlers.
+Tech felt way behind quickly for the second straight game.
+The Jackets trailed 20-2 at Clemson on Wednesday before falling by 12.
+They turned the ball over on seven of their first 16 possessions and scored just twice while struggling when Louisville double-teamed ball handlers.

-The Jackets missed all six of their 3-point shots in the first half, when they had 10 turnovers.
-Beyond Banks scoring nine points on 4-of-8 shooting, all other Tech players combined to make 2 of 16.
+“We’ve had some unexpected injuries, (and) the chemistry and synergy that we’ve been having in earlier games is being disrupted when it comes to knowing where guys are going to be and what they like to do,” Banks said of Tech’s discombobulated offense.

+The Jackets actually shot 50 percent in the second, when Louisville’s Nwora and Williams played sparingly, but made just 1 of 10 3-pointers in the game.
+Players other than Banks made 10 of 33 shots overall.

 BIG PICTURE

 Louisville: The Cardinals overwhelmed Tech, and their big men did the most damage, especially from beyond the 3-point arc.
 Center/forward Williams was just as effective in the first half as Nwora (8 of 12) although he shot the ball less.
-He scored 10 points on 4-of-7 shooting, including two 3-pointers.
+He scored 10 points on 4-of-7 shooting, including 2 of 3 3-point shots.

 UP NEXT